2016 Back to School Final Report Form

 - If this grant is for an outdoor classroom or garden project please make sure your project is approved by the SPS Grounds Management Department.

 - If your grant is for technology it must be approved by district IT and district administration.
 Technology grants without IT approval will not be accepted.
-Please complete the IT Technology Request Form for Additional Devices click here for form at the bottom of page 2 and email it to Amanda George at email@example.com
+Please complete the IT Technology Request Form for Additional Devices click here for form at the bottom of page 2 and email it to Bruce Douglas at email@example.com

 - Student Experience Grant: To provide funding for expenses related to academic field trips for SPS students

 - Modern Learning Environment Grant: To provide funding for modern classroom furniture and supplemental technology not provided through IGNITE.

 - Classroom Projects Grant: To provide supplies, equipment, software, etc. to support an existing classroom or school need or implement a new project or program.

 - Community Engagement Grant: To provide funding to aid in community and family outreach programs.